Jalamana-Sirisha/Jalamana-Sirisha/README.md

 ---
 ## 💡 Feedback Welcome!
-I'm still learning and growing as a developer, so I **welcome constructive feedback** and suggestions.
+I'm still learning and growing as an Engineer , so I **welcome constructive feedback** and suggestions.
 Feel free to reach out on any platform above—**let's connect!** 🚀